shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 # Structure

 `why who where what when how `

+## Narrative rationality
+- **Coherence**: a story hangs together. (compare to laws of the universe / story laws)
+- **Fidelity**: a story feels true (to us giving our value system - if match ours we can use it but if not correspond to what we already know we reject it )

 Cannot say a story without **Place**, **Time** and **Character**.
 Or you can